 Coffee Origin - Indonesia

 Indonesia is made up of thousands of islands and the fourth largest coffee producer, growing 660,000,000 kilos enough for 11 million 60kg bags.
-The islands most famous for their coffee are Sulawesi, Timor Sumatra and Java.
-25% of coffee grown is arabica, after being replaced by robusta in the 1870's following an epidemic of leaf rust destroyed production.
+The islands most famous for their coffee are Sulawesi, Timor, Sumatra and Java.
+25% of coffee grown is arabica, after being replaced by robusta in the 1870's following an epidemic of leaf rust which destroyed production.

 The quality produced can differ as most coffee is grown on farms smaller than 5 acres and mostly dry processed with varying degrees of expertise.
 The exception being Java where large government owned farms using the washed process dominate.

 Good examples of Indonesian coffee are full bodied, rich in flavour and low on acidity.
 Notes of tobacco, cedar are common and whereas a bad example can display an earth-like mustiness.